VA3DSO/VIC-BBS/README.md

 - [H] or [?]
 Help (5): Display the Sysop menu

 ## About Xmodem File Transfers
+The Xmodem that has been implemented here is the original specification with one small change.
+It uses 128-byte packets, and an 8-bit CRC check.
+The original spec (which came from CP/M) uses char[26] to pad out files to reach the 128-byte packet size.
+In our implementation, we use char[0] instead (which also appears to be what other Commodore programs like Color64 and CCGMS do).

-The system is currently programmed to use just one drive (8) which on my system is an SD card.
+For directories, this system is currently programmed to use just one drive (8) which on my system is an SD card.
 On VICE you could use a CMD-HD image (.DHD).
 Either way, you can have multiple partitions on the same drive.
 For the default C code, it expects:
 - Partition 1 : the system drive that includes all the programs and text files, as well as the User Log
 - Partition 2 : the Downloads area
 - Partition 3 : the Uploads area